 - Toggle Mobile Data

-Solution 1: Call Your Carrier
+1: Call Your Carrier

-Solution 2: Disable The Do Not Disturb
+2: Disable the Do Not Disturb

 To disable the Do Not Disturb, go to:

-- Settings > Notifications> Do not disturb
+- Settings > Notifications> Do not disturb.

 - Toggle the button to turn off the feature.

-Solution 3: Turn off the Smart Call
+3: Turn off Smart Call

-When you activate the Smart Call feature on your Samsung Galaxy Phone, it will automatically block every number not listed on your contact.
+When you activate the Smart Call feature on your Samsung Galaxy Phone, it will automatically block every number not listed on your contacts.
 Before disabling it, make sure the numbers exist on your contact list.